-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Nationally reported data for 2014/2015 showed that outcomes for patients with long term conditions were good. - Longer appointments and home visits were available when - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Longer appointments and home visits were available when needed. - 98% of patients with diabetes, on the register, had an influenza immunisation in the preceding 1 April to 31 March (01/04/2014 to 31/03/2015) compared to the national average 93%. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
 For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.

-Families, children and young people
+Families, children and young people GOOD